 Step-by-Step Guide to Building Your DIY Miniature Transport Case

-Here’s the TLDR on how to whip up your own DIY miniature transport case from our guide here:
+Here’s the quick version of how to whip up your own DIY miniature transport case from our guide here:

 - Cut your metal sheet to fit the bottom of your chosen storage container.
 Or buy one that fits flush.